graywolf336/CasinoSlots/README.md

 * Fixed the reels displaying duplicate blocks
 * Fixed the stats.yml not being saved
 * Re-added the reload command
+* Added the ability to give out enchanted items as rewards.

 ### Update: 2.4.9 ###
 * Added /casino set sign <slot>